dhogaza/os8pip/README.md

 # os8pip utility
 Provides OS/8 PIP-like functionality on Mac OS/X.

+Inspired in part by Vincent Slyngstad's Perl scripts that work on OS/8 device files.

 Written in the ISO 2011 standard version of C, verified by CLANG's -std=c11 switch.